rage/java-programming-fall-19/data/osa-13/3-tapahtumien-kasittely.md

 <!-- Käytettävä tapahtumankäsittelijä riippuu käyttöliittymäkomponentista, johon tapahtumankäsittelijä kytketään.
 Jos haluaisimme seurata tekstikenttään tapahtuvia muutoksia merkki merkiltä, käyttäisimme rajapintaa [ChangeListener](https://docs.oracle.com/javafx/2/api/javafx/beans/value/ChangeListener.html).
 Alla olevassa esimerkissä vasempaan tekstikenttään on kytketty rajapinnan ChangeListener toteuttava olio, joka sekä tulostaa muutokset tekstikonsoliin että asettaa aina uuden arvon oikealla olevaan tekstikenttään. -->

 The eventhandler being used depends on what kind of user interface component we attach it to.
-If we want to listen to changes made to a text field character by character, then we would use the iterface [ChangeListener](https://docs.oracle.com/javafx/2/api/javafx/beans/value/ChangeListener.html).
+If we want to listen to changes made to a text field character by character, then we would use the interface [ChangeListener](https://docs.oracle.com/javafx/2/api/javafx/beans/value/ChangeListener.html).
 In the example below we have attached an object implementing the ChangeListener interface to text field on the left.
 This object prints the changes in the text field to the console as well as sets the new value into the text field on the right.

 <!-- ```java
 vasenTeksti.textProperty().addListener(new ChangeListener<String>() {